-Peter Gunnarsson Rambo, 27, came to the area on the second voyage of the Kalmar Nyckel in 1639-40.
-At the time he was a laborer, but served as a justice from 1655-1680.
+At age 27, Peter Gunnarson Rambo, came to the area on the second voyage of the Kalmar Nyckel in 1639-40.
+Initially, he was a laborer but he later served as a Justice of the Court from 1655-1680.
 Rambo’s hospitality was well known.
 Not only were court sessions occasionally held at his house, but it was also a place where many visitors, including William Penn, were welcomed.
-Peter Rambo, 85, was buried at the Swedes’ log church at Wicaco on January 29, 1698.
+Peter Rambo died at age 85 and was buried at the Swedes’ log church at Wicaco on January 29, 1698.

 There are two other apples which bear the Rambo name although it not known if they are related to Peter.
 Ripening in August, Summer Rambos make scrumptious pies and applesauce, and are especially suited to drying.
 The skin is yellow-green with a red blush.
 The Hauser Strain Rambo is a summer apple which is good for pies, jelly, and drying.

-The Pennsylvania Historical and Museum Commission says it is still possible today to drive through the orchard country of Pennsylvania, or any other eastern state, and see signs advertising Rambo apples.
+The Pennsylvania Historical and Museum Commission says it is possible to drive through the orchard country of Pennsylvania, or any other eastern state, and see signs advertising Rambo apples.

-The Rambo apple has been extinct in Sweden for three centuries.
-Some Rambo trees were recently sent back to Sweden and in 2008 the trees will again be available in Sweden as part of the next Swedish-American Jubilee.
+The Rambo apple had been extinct in Sweden for three centuries.
+Some Rambo trees were sent back to Sweden and in 2008 the trees were available in Sweden as part of the Swedish-American Jubilee.
 The Jubilee honors the Swedish people who crossed the Atlantic for a new life in America, taking with them reminders of what they left behind.

 The Rambo apple entered pop culture as the source of the hero’s name in the “Rambo” book and movie series starring Sylvester Stallone.
 Author David Marrell wanted a strong-sounding name and chose “John Rambo,” after his wife brought home a bag of Rambo apples.

-So the next time you have a piece of apple pie or hear about Rambo think of the connection to Old Swedes.
-Oh and have a Happy Thanksgiving.
+So the next time you eat an apple or hear about Rambo think of the connection to Old Swedes’.